Jordan Loewen-Colón

 A Taíno in DiasporaInnovation, Ethics, and Emerging Technologies

-Jordan Loewen-Colón (PhD) is the former AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.Professional consultant and analyst in Data, AI, and Health Policy.Academic expertise in culture, technology, and experiential design, where he designs and writes about new reality media projects (Video Games, Artificial Intelligence, and Virtual Reality), involving mysticism, altered states, and psychedelics.
+Jordan Loewen-Colón (PhD) is the former AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.Professional speaker, advisor, and Responsible AI Consultant.He has academic expertise in culture and technology, where he designs and writes about, emerging technologies, ethics, mysticism, altered states, and psychedelics.

 Work